-Through the Council, DOT and HHS have sponsored a number of other efforts to enhance coordination.
-For example, as part of an item in the Council's action plan, DOT and HHS helped initiate a consortium of national professional organizations and interest groups to conduct research and provide educational activities related to coordinating services for the transportation-disadvantaged.
+(or the Web sites of other federal agencies that fund transportation services for the transportation-disadvantaged), possibly making it more difficult for human service and other agencies to be aware of and access the site.
+In addition, the site does not yet contain specific information on obstacles to coordination or strategies for overcoming them, which we recommended in 1999, though it does contain links to some reports on the subject.
+There is also a page from which viewers can E-mail the Council with questions or suggestions.
+The Council is working with CTAA to further strengthen the site.
+Through the Council, DOT and HHS have sponsored a number of other DOT and HHS Have Sponsored efforts to enhance coordination.
+For example, as part of an item in the Other Coordination Activities Council's action plan.
+DOT and HHS helped initiate a consortium of national professional organizations and interest groups28 to conduct research and provide educational activities related to coordinating services for the transportation-disadvantaged.
 Among other tasks, the consortium has been asked to pursue several items from the Council's action plan, such as identifying promising practices and obstacles in transportation coordination and developing strategies for addressing the obstacles.
 Officials from the Council said that working with the consortium provides a depth of knowledge and experience because consortium members represent local as well as national interests so that issues are pursued "from both ends."
 As part of the upcoming regional workshops sponsored by the DOT and HHS regional offices, participants will discuss expanded opportunities for achieving more coordinated delivery of transportation services in medical, aging, and other assistance programs, and technical assistance resources will be shared with participants.
 Intended audiences include state transportation coordinating councils; state agencies that administer medical, aging, and other assistance programs; and agencies serving individuals with disabilities.
-According to DOT and HHS, participants will be asked to develop state transportation coordination action plans for their home state, and resources will be made available to assist states in
+According to DOT and HHS, participants will be asked to develop state transportation coordination action plans for their home state, and resources will be made available to assist states in 28To date, the consortium consists of the AARP, Amalgamated Transit Union, American

-&lt;sup>28To date, the consortium consists of the AARP, Amalgamated Transit Union, American Association of State Highway and Transportation Officials, American Public Transportation Association, American Public Human Services Association, American Public Works Association, American Red Cross, Association of Metropolitan Planning Organizations, Children's Health Fund, Community Transportation Association of America, Easter Seals Project Action, National Association of Area Agencies on Aging, National Conference of State Legislatures, National Governor's Association, and the Taxicab, Limousine, and Paratransit Association.
+24To date, the consortium consists of the AARP, Amalgamated Transit Union, American Association of State Highway and Transportation Officials, American Public Transportation Association, American Public Human Services Association, American Public Works Association, American Red Cross, Association of Metropolitan Planning Organizations, Children's Health Fund, Community Transportation Association of America, Easter Seals Project Action, National Association of Area Agencies on Aging, National Conference of State Legislatures, National Governor's Association, and the Taxicab, Limousine, and Paratransit Association.